thriveth/Haro11Cos/Paper/Paper.md

-Here, $f$ is the oscillator strength of a given transition, $\lambda$ is its rest frame wavelength in Å, $N = N(v)$ is the column density of the relevant ion *within the given velocity bin*, and $f_{C}$ is the covering fraction of neutral gas *moving at the given velocity*.
-When multiple absorption lines are present which arise from the same ground state; the population of this state is the same for all transitions, and their relative strengths are governed simply by their oscillator strengths, and with two or more such transitions, $f_{C}$ and $N$ can be inferred from knowledge of $f \lambda$ and measured values of
+Here, $f$ is the oscillator strength of a given transition, $\lambda$ is its rest frame wavelength in Å, $N = N(v)$ is the column density of the relevant ion *within the given velocity bin*, and $f_{C}$ is the covering fraction of neutral gas in same velocity bin.
+When multiple absorption lines are present which arise from the same ground state; the population of this state is the same for all transitions, and their relative strengths are governed simply by their oscillator strengths, and with two or more such transitions, $f_{C}$ and
+$N$ can be inferred from knowledge of $f \lambda$ and measured values of
 $I/I_0$.

 #### Figure: AOD                                               {#fig:AOD}